Lincolnshire Posy: II. "Horkstow Grange"

 Also in strophic form, the theme is stated by the clarinets and horns at the opening of the movement.
 Shifting between 4/4 and 5/4 time, the movement features a cornet solo, which may be substituted with soprano saxophone.
+Although associated with the village called Horkstow, its name in the title was originally misprinted "Harkstow Grange".

 III.
 "Rufford Park Poachers"

-Based on the ballad of the same name which Grainger had learned from folk singer Joseph Taylor, the movement presents an asymmetrical melody between B clarinet and piccolo echoed by the E clarinet and bass clarinet.
-In an alternate version that Grainger wrote, the melody originates in the piccolo and alto clarinet and is echoed by the oboe and bassoon in a similar fashion.
+Based on the ballad of the same name which Grainger had learned from folk singer Joseph Taylor, this movement is considered quite difficult to count due to the counterpoint, unusual rhythms, and rapidly shifting time signatures.
+Grainger wrote two versions of this movement.
+Version A begins in F minor with an asymmetric melody between piccolo and B♭ clarinet echoed by E♭ clarinet and bass clarinet, and features a flugelhorn solo.
+Meanwhile, Version B begins in C minor with the beginning melody between piccolo and alto clarinet echoed by oboe and bassoon, and instead features a soprano saxophone solo.
+Both versions are the same from measure 51 to the end.

-This movement is considered quite difficult to count due to the counterpoint, unusual rhythms, and rapidly shifting time signatures.
-As mentioned, Grainger wrote two versions; one with a flugelhorn solo and one with a soprano saxophone solo.
-It is noted that Grainger preferred the latter, but only if the soloist was able to perform the solo with much expression and musicality.
+It is noted that Grainger preferred Version B, but only if the saxophone soloist was able to perform the solo with much expression and musicality.
 Therefore, most ensembles who record the work in its entirety choose this version in order to stay true to the composer’s wishes.

 The ensemble Grainger had chosen to premiere the piece, the Milwaukee Symphonic Band, was unable to play this movement, which led to its being omitted from the premiere performance, along with the fifth movement.